EgoisticCoder/Technovation-26_Demo_Repo/README.md

 - ✅ Feature 3
 - ✅ Feature 4

-*(Add screenshots or a short GIF if it helps the jury understand the UI fast — Round 1 is judged on UI/UX.)*
+*(Add screenshots or a short GIF to showcase your UI/UX or the preview of your website)*

 ---